 I couldn’t have said it better.
 Haverty’s ties to Washburn are extensive.
 He received a bachelor of arts in computer information systems in 1999, is the university’s assistant director of user services and has served on the alumni board since 2010.

-Haverty, a Topeka resident, officially became the president of the alumni board in July when Roger VanHoozer’s term expired.
+Haverty, a Topeka resident, was the president of the alumni board for more than a year.

 I sat down with Haverty for a Q&A session: